ready-techie/clean-code/clean_code/Chapter 9/Unit Tests.md

 `Repeatable` Should be able to run the tests in any environment like production environment, QA environment, and on your laptop without a network.
 If your tests aren’t repeatable in any environment, then you’ll always have an excuse for why they fail.
 You’ll also find yourself unable to run the tests when the environment isn’t available.

 `Self-Validating` The tests should have a boolean output.
 Either they pass or fail.
 If the tests aren’t self-validating, then failure can become subjective and running the tests can require a long manual evaluation.

-`Timely` Written in a timely fashion.
-Unit tests should be written just before the production code that makes them pass.
+`Timely` Unit tests should be written just before the production code that makes them pass.
 If you write tests after the production code, then you may find the production code to be hard to test.
 You may decide that some production code is too hard to test.
 You may not design the production code to be testable.